 While you need a powerful battery bank and inverter to run an induction stove, they have a lot of benefits.
 The induction stove in my Sprinter Van heats up and cool down fast, so you aren’t likely to burn yourself.
 Induction stoves are also easy to clean and safer since you aren’t combusting gas inside the van.
 One other thing Outside Van did is made the induction stove completely flush with the countertop, so when the stove isn’t on, it basically serves as normal counter space for chopping, etc.

-I wanted a large fridge with enough room to carry several days of fresh food, plus beverages on occasion.
+The fridge in my first Sprinter Van conversion was way too small for our needs.
+In this van, I wanted a larger fridge with enough room to carry a weeks worth of fresh food.
 I chose a 4.6 cubic foot fridge by Isotherm.
-Isotherm is one of the premier marine and RV fridge companies with a lot of experience, and their fridges are designed to survive shaking, vibration, and rigid movements that you have in vans and boats.
+Isotherm is one of the premier marine and RV fridge companies, and their fridges are designed to survive shaking, vibration, and rigid movements that you have in vans and boats.

 The push locks keep the drawers and cabinets from opening while I’m driving, and Outside Van used a custom powder coat so the push locks match the other metal features in the van.